-As hinted above, promise problems were explicitly introduced by Even, Selman and Yacobi [12], and their study was initiated in [12].
-Moreover, in my opinion, the powerful combination of the natural notion that promise problems capture, their simple definition and its wide applicability is one of Shimon Even's trade-marks.
-I vividly recall him telling me in one of our first meetings
+As hinted above, promise problems were explicitly introduced by Even, Selman and Yacobi [13], and their study was initiated in [13].
+In my opinion, the powerful combination of the natural notion that promise problems capture, their simple definition, and their wide applicability is one of Shimon Even's trade-marks.
+I vividly recall him telling me in one of our first meetings:

-The very simple facts and the basic approaches are the ones that have most impact: they are the ones that get disseminated across the discipline and even influence other disciplines.
+The very simple facts and the basic approaches are the ones that have most impact; they are the ones that get disseminated across the disciplines and even influence other disciplines.
 A work's most influential contribution may be introducing a good notation.

 Needless to say, science progresses by coping with difficult problems.
-Most scientific works are too complicated to have a far-reaching impact by themselves, but at times they lead to paradigm shifts that do have far-reaching impact (indeed, cf. Kuhn [39]).
+Most scientific works are too complicated to have a far-reaching impact by themselves, but at times they lead to paradigm shifts that do have far-reaching impact, as argued by Kuhn [41].
 These paradigm shifts, which are the most important contributions of science, are typically simple from a technical point of view.
 Thus, both Even and Kuhn viewed simplicity (at the frontier of science) as positively correlated with impact and importance.

-In view of the above, I believe that in surveying the notion of promise problems and its wide applicability, I am surveying a central theme in Shimon's research, a theme which is prominently present also in other works of his.
+In view of the above, I believe that in surveying the notion of promise problems and its wide applicability, I am surveying a central theme in Shimon's research, a theme that is prominently present also in other works of his.